Do you want to keep the promises you made to yourself and stick to your plan?

 - What do you think?
 Can you hold off for a little bit more?

 Running a dialogue based loosely on a similar script is like your personal coach.
 You know what you have to do, but you need a bit of motivation and encouragement.
 You can get it from yourself.

-Another version is the situation where you have to do something that is hard, and you really don’t want to.
+Another version is the situation where you have to do something hard, and you really don’t want to.
 Let’s say you need to go for a run.
 To make this work, you have to set a specific time when you will go running.

 When the time approaches and your brain is finding ways to weasel out of the responsibility, you run a similar script in your head.
 Simply replace the craving for something with the desire to avoid the task:

 - Interesting, Paula, really doesn’t want to go for a run.

 - She’s not really tired!
 She just wants to sit there and chew on mental gum.
 I wonder if she will break her promise to herself?

 - How long will the run take?
 Maybe an hour?
 OK!